Azure/portaldocs/portal-sdk/generated/design-patterns-page-forms.md

 </div>
 Button labels and behavior:

-* "Save" – validate fields and either show invalid fields indication or save the changes and close the form
+* "Save" – validate fields and either show invalid fields indication or save the changes and close the dialog
-* "Cancel" – close the form without performing validation
+* "Cancel" – close the dialog without performing validation

  The design of **action form** in context pane is shown below :